Sample – Fraud Risk Universe

 - Identify the business processes and consider differences across the organization.

-- Consider at a minimum audit results, investigations, results of root cause analysis, recent litigation or settlements, compliance complaints, employee claims, industry enforcement trends, and the existence and sufficiency of policies covering an area.
+- Consider at a minimum audit results (internal and external), investigations, results of root cause analysis, recent litigation or settlements, compliance complaints, employee claims, industry enforcement trends, and the existence and sufficiency of policies covering an area.

 - Identify the Process Owner for each Process.